bigwiv/Biopython-cn/chr6.rst

 can be ignored (assuming it worked).

 What we care about are the two output files, the alignment and the guide tree.
-We didn°Øt tell ClustalW what filenames to use, but it defaults to picking names based on the input file.
+We didn‚Äôt tell ClustalW what filenames to use, but it defaults to picking names based on the input file.
 In this case the output should be in the file ``opuntia.aln``.
 You should be able to work out how to read in the alignment using ``Bio.AlignIO`` by now: